Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Apply and develop enhanced skills in a combination of some of the following roles: production management, directing, design, acting, stage management, costumes, props, lighting and sound (design and operation), marketing and publicity

-- Advanced skills of textual analysis
+- Develop advanced skills of textual analysis